Rick Koerber

-Claud Roderick "Rick" Koerber (born Claud Roderick Franklin 1973, Casper, WY) is an American convicted felon who was found guilty in federal court of orchestrating and running a $100 million Ponzi scheme, one of the largest in Utah's history.
+Claud Roderick "Rick" Koerber (born Claud Roderick Franklin 1973, Casper, WY) is an American who was found guilty in federal court of orchestrating and running a $100 million Ponzi scheme, one of the largest in Utah's history.
 Koerber took in $100 million from 2004 to 2008 by promising his victims returns of 24% to 60% annually, but spent $50 million on Ponzi payments to prior investors, and also bought luxury items to give his scheme an appearance of profitability.

 In 2019, Koerber was sentenced to 170 months (14 years, 2 months) in federal prison and restitution of $45 million.

 Biography

 In the 1990s, Koerber operated a company called National Business Solutions in his hometown of Casper, Wyoming.
 He "admitted to violating Wyoming securities laws in 2000", and declared bankruptcy in 2001 then relocated to Utah.
 His base of operations was Alpine, Utah.

 Koerber attracted investors with long seminars that combined his views on capitalism with his religious philosophies.
 Starting in 2005 Koerber expounded his views on the "Free Capitalist" radio show, from a Salt Lake City AM talk radio station.
 Koerber's scheme was built around his concept of "equity mill": he used a series of shell companies to buy and sell residential properties to and from would-be investors.
 He was reported to cite his relationship with Hartman Rector Jr. (an emeritus general authority of the Church of Jesus Christ of Latter-day Saints), who was reportedly in attendance for at least one of Koerber's presentations to would-be investors.
 By connecting his promises of unrealistic investment returns with the commonly shared religious and political views of his local victims, Koerber was using a tactic for building trust with potential victims known as "affinity fraud".
 Koerber's scheme was exposed during the 2007–2008 collapse of the United States housing bubble when residential property values dropped sharply, in conjunction with a broader economic crisis, and he was unable to make promised payments to investors.

 At arraignment in June 2009, Koerber pleaded not guilty to all charges, and a trial was set for September 11, 2012.
 In November 2009, U.S. Federal prosecutors filed 19 additional charges of fraud against Koerber, including one count of mail fraud, six counts of fraud in the offer and sale of securities, one count of sale of unregistered securities, 10 counts of wire fraud, two counts of money laundering and two counts of tax evasion, bringing the total of charges filed to 22.